On a Sparse Shortcut Topology of Artificial Neural Networks: EXPRESSIVITY

-\textbf{Analysis:} Now, let us show how to select parameters of a one-neuron-wide S3-Net to express $f(x)$.
-The outputs of neurons are respectively denoted as $R_0, R_1, R_2,...,R_{L-1} $.
-Without loss of generality, we assume a bounded function $f(x)>0$ over $[0,1]$.
-If $f(x)<0$ at some region, we can add a constant shift $C$ as large as needed to render $f(x)$ positive.
-For the $i^{th}$ neuron $R_i$, its output is expressed as:
+\textbf{Analysis:} Now, let us show how to select parameters of a one-neuron-wide network to express $f(x)$ in the form of Eq. \eqref{fdefine}.
+The outputs of neurons are respectively denoted as $R_0, R_1, R_2,...,R_{N-1} $.
+For the $i^{th}$ neuron, its output $R_i$ is expressed as

-where $+$ denotes a ReLU operation, $W_i$ and $b_i$ are weight and bias respectively.
+where $(\cdot)^+$ denotes the ReLU operation, $W_i$ and $b_i$ are the weight and bias respectively.
 In the following, mathematical induction is used to show that our construction can express $f(x)$ exactly.